Meromorphic vector fields with single-valued solutions on complex surfaces: Final comments and examples

 The elliptic involution of an elliptic curve has four fixed points.
 We have the following example:

 \begin{example} Consider, in~$\mathbf{C}\times \mathbf{C}$, the meromorphic vector field

 It is invariant by translations in~$y$ and by the order two-mapping~$\sigma$

 It has the first integral $y-2/x$.
-Each one of its level curves is may be parametrized by~$x$ and is biholomorphic to~$\mathbf{C}^*$.
+Each one of its level curves may be parametrized by~$x$ and is thus biholomorphic to~$\mathbf{C}^*$.
 In this global coordinate the restriction of the vector field is $(2x)^{-1}\indel{x}$.
 Let~$\Lambda\subset\mathbf{C}$ be a lattice.
-Since the vector field~(\ref{above}) is invariant by translations in~$y$, it induces a vector field in~$S=\mathbf{C}\times (\mathbf {C}/\Lambda)$, which is an elliptic fibration with respect to the projection onto the first factor.
-The foliation~$\mathcal{F}$ induced by~$X$ is a turbulent one.
-This elliptic fibration is equivariant with respect to the involution induced by~(\ref{exinvolution}) on~$S$ and by~$x\mapsto -x$ on~$\mathbf{C}$.
-The quotient~$E$ of~$S$ under~$\sigma$ is, after resolution of the singularities produced by the four fixed points, an elliptic fibration~$\Pi:E\to \mathbf{C}$.
-It is still endowed with a vector field, projecting onto~$\indel{z}$ by the projection~$(x,y)\mapsto x^2$.
-For $c\in\frac{1}{2}\Lambda$, the leaf~$y=c+2/x$ of~(\ref{above}) is fixed under the involution and the projection~$\Pi$ in restriction to this leaf is injective (and corresponds thus to a maximal solution).
+Since the vector field~(\ref{above}) is invariant by translations in~$y$, it induces a vector field on~$M=\mathbf{C}\times (\mathbf {C}/\Lambda)$, which is an elliptic fibration with respect to the projection onto the first factor.
+The foliation induced by~$X$ is a turbulent one with respect to this fibration.
+The elliptic fibration is equivariant with respect to the involution induced by~(\ref{exinvolution}) on~$M$ and by~$x\mapsto -x$ on~$\mathbf{C}$.
+The quotient~$S$ of~$M$ under~$\sigma$ is, after resolution of the singularities produced by the four fixed points, an elliptic fibration~$\Pi:S\to \mathbf{C}$.
+It is still endowed with a vector field, that projects onto~$\indel{z}$ under the mapping~$(x,y)\mapsto x^2$.
+For the four values of~$c$ in~$\frac{1}{2}\Lambda$, the leaf~$y=c+2/x$ of~(\ref{above}) is fixed under the involution and the projection~$\Pi$ in restriction to this leaf is injective (and corresponds thus to a univalent maximal solution).
 In the other leaves the solution is multivalued and has two determinations.
-This produces an elliptic fibration $\Pi:E\to \mathbf{C}$ endowed with a meromorphic vector field preserving it (inducing a turbulent foliation) having exactly four single-valued solutions. \end{example}
+This produces a surface having a vector field with exactly four single-valued solutions.
+The mapping $\Pi:S\to \mathbf{C}$ gives an elliptic fibration preserved by the meromorphic vector field, which induces a turbulent foliation. \end{example}

 Some classical examples of algebraic differential equations on surfaces corresponding to the first possibility of the Main Theorem (giving holomorphic vector fields on surfaces) are given, for example, by the Chazy~VI equation $\phi'''= \phi\phi''+5(\phi')^2-\phi^2\phi'$ and the Chazy~IX equation $\phi''' = 18(\phi'+\phi^2)(\phi'+3\phi^2)-6(\phi')^2$.
-They both have algebraic first integrals and their restriction to a generic level surface integrals respectively, as a linear vector field in~$\mathbf{P}^2$ or as a constant vector field in an Abelian surface (see~\cite{guillot-chazy} for details).
-Let us now describe some examples related to the second possibility of the Main Theorem.
+They both have algebraic first integrals and their restriction to a generic level surface is birationally equivalent, respectively, to a linear vector field on~$\mathbf{P}^2$ or to a constant vector field on an Abelian surface (see~\cite{guillot-chazy} for details).

+Let us end with an example related to the second possibility of the Main Theorem.